Join today and recieve full information to all our amazing content!

 • When TBPS breaks down, it produces H2S and butane.
 Butane improves hydrogen purity and maintains low gas density.

 • DMDS fully decomposes into H2S and methane.
-Methane's existence leads to sulfur emmission and more dydrogen consuming.
+Methane's existence leads to sulfur emmission and more hydrogen consuming.

 • To fully sulfide a hydroprocessing unit, 20% more DMDS is needed than that of TBPS.